GitLeeRepo/HerculesMvsTk4Notes/HerculesMvsTk4Notes.md

   * **OS/VS2 Release 2** - the initial release of **MVS** on **System/370** (and thus synonymous with **MVS**).
 Has **24-bit addressing**, supporting **16MB** of main memory.
   * **MVS/SE** (MVS/System Extensions) on **System/370**.
 Has **24-bit addressing**, supporting **16MB** of main memory.
   * **MVS/SP** (MVS/System Product) Version 1, on **System/370**.
 Has **24-bit addressing**, supporting **16MB** of main memory.
 The first to add POSIX Unix Support.
-  * **MVS/XA** - (MVS/eXtended Architecture) on **System/370**.
+  * **MVS/XA** - (MVS/extended Architecture) on **System/370**.
 Has **31-bit addressing**, supporting **2GB** of main memory.
   * **MVS/ESA** - (MVS/Enterprise Systems Architecture) on **System/370**.
 Has **31-bit addressing**, supporting **2GB** of main memory.
   * **OS/390** - MVS branded as **OS/390** running on **System/390**
   * **z/OS** - MVS branded as **z/OS**

 * **Catalogs** are used to organize data sets.
 By default the data sets you create are stored in the **SYS1.UCAT.TSO** master catalog.
-To see a list of Catalogs owned by the user type the **TSO** comamand **LISTCAT**.
+To see a list of Catalogs owned by the user type the **TSO** command **LISTCAT**.
 * **MVS** has a **record oriented/block oriented file system**, not byte oriented like Linux/Windows.
-When creating Datasets you must specify a lot more detail, such as record and block size, the size in tracks or cylinders as the initial primary size, a scondary size in the same units which will increase the size by that amount if needed, which will create addional **extents**.
-If secondary size increases aren't specified it won't grow beyond the inial primary size provided.
+When creating Datasets you must specify a lot more detail, such as record and block size, the size in tracks or cylinders as the initial primary size, a secondary size in the same units which will increase the size by that amount if needed, which will create additional **extents**.
+If secondary size increases aren't specified it won't grow beyond the initial primary size provided.
 When creating data sets you often have to factor in individual disk geometries for the volume used in order to get optimal disk space usage.

 # Terminology

 Note: several of the definitions come from [IBM knowledge base](https://www.ibm.com/support/knowledgecenter/zosbasics/com.ibm.zglossary.doc/zglossary.pdf) and Wikipedia articles that were primarily modified to make them more concise.

 * **3270 Terminal** - The **IBM 3270** family of terminals that were released in 1971.
 They are block oriented devices, meaning that they sends entire blocks of text at a time, rather than character by character.
-This block orientation, along with controllers that sit between the 3270s and the mainframe itself, minimize the interuptions to the mainframe CPU.
+This block orientation, along with controllers that sit between the 3270s and the mainframe itself, minimize the interruptions to the mainframe CPU.
 The 3270 is no longer manufactured today, but is widely used through terminal emulators.
 * **ALLOCATE** .
 TSO command to make a connection between a file's logical name (the ddname) and the file's physical name (the data set name).
 * **BLOCK** - for non-VSAM data sets the storage unit that holds the **RECORDS** and is itself stored in **TRACKS**.
 When a record is request, the entire block that it is in is read into memory.
 This is done for efficiency because it is assumed you will be requesting other records in that block.